brhoades/blag/content/posts/2019-07-29-one-on-ones.md

 One on ones are one of the most important tools that a manager has.
 You either have effective, regular, clear 1-on-1s or you pay in employee retention, satisfaction, and development.

-# Why I am Writing This
+# Why are you writing this?
 As an engineer, 1-on-1s were important to me.
 They gave an opportunity to bring topics to my manager that otherwise didn't have an outlet, receive and provide feedback, and track successes and failures throughout the year.
 Unfortunately, 1-on-1s aren't mandatory at Cerner; yet for me, they were the reason that I hit 2 years and became a team lead.

 Today, I manage a team that handles high priority client requests while simultaneously on-boarding new engineers (365 days/yr support).
 I could not have survived the last year and on-boarded 5 engineers without regular, effective 1-on-1s.
 Now that I'm on the opposite side of 1-on-1s, I can see the traps managers fall into that lead 1-on-1s to doom: